 Telecommuters are a relatively large percentage of the workforce: 8.21% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, La Grange is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Despite being a small village, La Grange has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In La Grange, a lot of people use the train to get to work every day though La Grange is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 La Grange is a somewhat ethnically-diverse village.
 The people who call La Grange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Grange residents report their race to be White, followed by Black or African-American.
-La Grange also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.61% of the village’s residents.
 Important ancestries of people in La Grange include German, Polish, Italian, and English.

 The most common language spoken in La Grange is English.
 Other important languages spoken here include Spanish and Polish.